MarcMeinhardt/Swift-Wrapper-SQLite/README.md

 # SQLite
-This is the code from the SQLite tutorial.
-You can checkout the starter branch if you would like to follow along with the video.
+This is the SQLite tutorial file from KiloLoco.